 How Helmets Protect You

-A new helmet should be purchased after a crash.
+You should always purchase a new helmet after a significant crash.
 Even if the helmet appears fine, the interior may be damaged.

 Choosing a Helmet

 Take some time trying on helmets and choose one with the right size and fit.
+According to the Snell Memorial Foundation, you should try a helmet on for 5 to 10 minutes to ensure proper fit.
 A helmet should be:

 - Snug.
 It does not slide from side-to-side or front-to-back.